 This city didn’t know us, and within the 24 hours we had there we could be whoever we wanted to be.
 In that moment we decided that we were just as luxurious and frivolous as our surroundings.
 We decided to take a seat and order ourselves some overpriced french delicacies, to help soak in the opulence around us.

 After the last bubble had fizzled out in the bottom of our glasses, and we had spied an €800 giant stuffed panda for sale, we felt that we had experienced quite enough of the lux-life for one day and took our adventure back to the streets.

 With only a few hours left remaining of our time in Paris we picked our way along the iconic, cobbled side paths of the Seine, making our way in the direction of the Notre Dame which would be our final sight of the trip.

 We stood in the shadow of the grand cathedral, gazing up at the splendidly lit arches and statues.
-The wintry chill of a long day exploring the city was just starting to seep into our bones and it was decided that a hearty french meal was in order before we made the impending journey home.
+The wintry chill of a long day exploring the city was again starting to encroach on our bones.
+It was decided that we should make one final effort to find that hearty french meal that was part of the initial draw of Paris, before we made the impending journey home.

-After tearing ourselves away from the warm ambience of Cafe Panis, all that was left to do was to head to the nearest metro station and make our way north back, taking a quick pit stop at the hotel to collect our left luggage and then onto the Gare du Nord to begin our return journey homewards.
+After tearing ourselves away from the warm ambience of Cafe Panis, all that was left to do was to head to the nearest metro station and make our way back North, with one final pit stop at the hotel to collect our left luggage, and onto the Gare du Nord to begin our long journey homewards.